 Bird Matching Cards – These are postcards of tropical birds.

 Birds Three-part Matching – These are from homeschoolcreations.com.

-Pom-Pom Tweezing - These bowls are so cute, I wanted to share them with you.
+Pom-Pom Transfer – These bowls are so cute, I wanted to share them with you.
 You cannot tell from the picture, but the front of the bowls have bird feet painted on them.
-They are little bird dishes from Hobby Lobby, a craft store in our area.
+They are from a craft store.

 Bird Puzzle Pictures – Children can trace around the bird puzzle pieces and water color them or color them.